sap-tutorials/Tutorials/tutorials/cpi-sentiment-analysis-social/cpi-sentiment-analysis-social.md

 ---
-title: How to get the social media channels API
+title: Get access to social media channel APIs
 description: Learn to how to request the keys and tokens from Twitter.
 primary_tag: topic>cloud
 tags: [  tutorial>beginner, topic>cloud]